hd9/aspnet-microservices/README.md

 complexity and make some choices.
 I chose to explicitly reduce the complexity by avoiding some parallel design patterns and focused on development of the services themselves.
-That said, this application was built so that it presents the foundations of Docker, Compose, Kubernetes and microservices and serves as a more intuitive guide for those starting in this area.
+That said, this application was built so that it presents the foundations of Docker, Compose, Kubernetes and microservices and serves as an intuitive guide for those starting in this area.

 Please, **don't use this project in production** as its objective is be a simple reference for those building microservices in .NET.
 However, this